vitormcruz/tome/README.md

 ![image](https://github.com/user-attachments/assets/2b05af4b-4912-4221-818c-5e5d8aa69224)

-It will also shows errors in red with it's stacktrace, fails in yellow with the assertion parameter in red, and problems with parameter linkage in yellow with the parameter also in yellow.
+It will also shows errors in red with it's stacktrace, fails in yellow with the assertion parameter in red, and problems with parameter linkage as fails but with the parameter also in yellow.
 All parameters have tooltips explaining what happened:

 ![image](https://github.com/user-attachments/assets/ebd887f4-1a9d-4a9d-aa3f-a480920d4457)